 The readers interpretation will also depend upon knowledge of the topic, their reasoning abilities, their desire to learn, and their level of engagement.
 For example, if they have little interest in the topic, then they may not have much success in correctly interpreting the text.

-Our reading comprehension text that is well organized and clear which makes it ideal for the student.
+Our reading comprehension text is well organized and clear which makes it ideal for the student.
 Students should avoid text that is poorly organized and difficult to understand because it will confuse and demotivate them.
 This is precisely the reason why students should NEVER try to read Spanish newspapers or magazines to develop Spanish reading comprehension skills.
 An excessive amount of work will be required from the reader to comprehend the text.
 Most students studying Spanish will not have the background, abilities, or motivation to overcome the barriers presented by the difficult text found online and in newspapers.